Home Page

 on a cruise is that it over quickly, racing down the lines of moored boats to

-Cowes and a slower passage through the high buildings’ wind shadow
+Cowes, and a slower passage through the high buildings’ wind shadow

-the sun going in to emphasise that the party was over or at least
+with the sun going in to emphasise that the party was over or at least

 delayed)